 A single complaint rarely requires a CAPA response, unless real danger is present.
 For example, if a customer is seriously injured, it’s important to take the complaint seriously for the safety of the public.

-Quantity and severity are the two key factors to determine CAPA’s necessity.
-A severe issue that’s only reported one time, and a minor issue that’s reported often may be held to similar standards.
+Quantity and severity are the two key factors to determine the CAPA’s necessity.
+A severe issue that’s only reported one time and a minor issue that’s reported often may be held to similar standards.

 Questions to Ask

-So, what questions should you ask to ensure a best possible complaint evaluation?
+So, what questions should you ask to ensure the best possible complaint evaluation?